dguido1/eight-queens-gen-alg/README.md

     return int((self.N) * ((self.N) - 1) / 2 - self.h(myNode))
 ```
 <br>
-As students, we reuse code of NQueen class, and base on that, build up one more function called value(self, state).
+As students, we reuse code of the **NQueen class**, and build up one more function called **value(self, state)**.

-Calling a combination of N queens in a board is a state, the purpose of this function is to evaluate the fitness value of that state.
+Calling a combination of N queens on a board represents a state.
+The purpose of this function is to evaluate the fitness value of that state.
 The higher this value is, the better we look for the resulting solution.
 <br>

-4. Reminding that the self.h(mode) is the total conflict of a state, by looking through all chromosomes that are randomly processed by GA’s population, we aim to seek for the smallest as we can, so that the fitness value (above) is the highest. <br><br>
+4. Note that the **self.h(mode)** is the *total conflict of a state*.
+By looking through all chromosomes that are randomly processed by GA’s population, we look for the smallest so that the fitness value (above) is the highest. <br><br>

-5. Together with the based class of NQueen and our fitness value implemented, let initialize the NQueen problem in main function:
+5. Together with the based class of NQueen and our fitness value implemented, lets initialize the NQueen problem in main function:

 ```python
 n = int(input("Enter Queen number: "))   #i.e. 5